Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Results

-Figure~\ref{fig:3} illustrates the results for three distinct mixtures: spots and ellipses (Figures~\ref{fig:3}a--c), spots and rings (Figures~\ref{fig:3}d--f), and C-shaped clusters and rings (Figures~\ref{fig:3}g--i).
+Figure~\ref{fig:3} illustrates the results for three distinct mixtures: spots and ellipses (Figure~\ref{fig:3}a--c), spots and rings (Figure ~\ref{fig:3}d--f), and C-shaped clusters and rings (Figure~\ref{fig:3}g--i).
 Overall, the results demonstrate that MIRO’s preprocessing effectively distinguishes between different shapes and accurately assigns localizations to their respective clusters.
-This enhanced performance is evident in both the confusion matrices (Figures~\ref{fig:3}b, \ref{fig:3}e, and \ref{fig:3}h), which show higher classification accuracy across all shape combinations, and the clustering metrics (Figures~\ref{fig:3}c, \ref{fig:3}f, and \ref{fig:3}i).
+This enhanced performance is evident in both the confusion matrices (Figure~\ref{fig:3}b, e, and h), which show higher classification accuracy across all shape combinations, and the clustering metrics (Figure~\ref{fig:3}c, f, and i).
 Notably, the clustering metrics indicate that, in several instances, the performance is similar to those obtained for a single shape.
 This is particularly remarkable considering that no restrictions were imposed on cluster overlap; clusters of different shapes could overlap or be arranged in ways that mimic other shapes, such as aligned spots forming an ellipse or facing C-shapes resembling a ring.